More businesses are closing the gap between AI ambitions and implementation

 AI in the years to come

 This year marks a pivotal point in the timeline of business-side AI adoption.
-The early indicators are that businesses are finally recognizing the value of AI, consumers are getting over their fears, and leading businesses are implementing strategies that allow them to leverage advanced technology.
+The early indicators are that businesses are finally recognizing the value of AI, consumers are getting over their fears, and leading businesses are leveraging advanced technology.

 Expect significant evolution on this topic throughout the calendar year and don’t be surprised if the business world looks a little different come December 2018.